The Garden Grazer

 • Garlic powder

-Marinate the tofu: Next we'll let the tofu marinate in the fridge for at least 30 minutes to soak up all the flavors.
+Marinating: We'll let the tofu marinate for about 10-15 minutes to soak up some of the flavors in the savory sauce.
 The longer it marinates, the more sauce it will soak up.
-(I've let this sit overnight before and the tofu soaks up all of the sauce by then.
-But 30 minutes is fine too if that's all you have!)
+(I've let this sit overnight and the tofu soaks up all of the sauce by then.
+But I find 10-15 minutes is usually long enough!)

 Serving

-• In rice bowls: Pair it with cooked rice and these saucy Teriyaki Mushrooms.
+Rice bowls: Try it in this Tofu Rice Bowl with Peanut Sauce!
+Or simply pair it with cooked rice and these saucy Teriyaki Mushrooms.

-• Wraps and sandwiches: For sandwiches, simply slice the tofu in thinner strips instead of cubes.
+Wraps and sandwiches: For sandwiches, slice the tofu in thinner strips or slabs instead of cubes.

-• Combined with stir-fry veggies for a simple meal
+Stir-fry: Combine it with your favorite stir-fry veggies for a simple meal.

-Plate of easy baked tofu cubes with sesame seeds
+Overhead view of easy baked savory tofu cubes on a white plate with sesame seeds and green onions

 For more inspiration, also browse all tofu recipes.

-Plate of easy baked tofu cubes with sesame seeds
+Close up view of easy baked savory tofu garnished with sesame seeds and green onion

 Print Recipe Pin Recipe Comment